 BA (Cambridge), MSt, DPhil (Oxford)

-My first book, Pierre Bonnard Beyond Vision, forthcoming with Yale University Press in spring 2022, presents a revised understanding of Pierre Bonnard’s practice as a painter, draughtsman, and photographer.
+My first book, Pierre Bonnard Beyond Vision, published by Yale University Press, presents a revised understanding of Pierre Bonnard’s practice as a painter, draughtsman, and photographer.
 It explores how his works offer original strategies for establishing art as a system of signs—but from within the tradition of figurative painting.
 As such it aims to reframe some of the major modernist innovations of the early twentieth century.

 Before coming to Downing, I held a Hanseatic Scholarship from the Alfred Toepfer Foundation at the Humboldt University in Berlin.
 I completed my DPhil and MSt in the History of Art Department at the University of Oxford, and have a BA in Philosophy from the University of Cambridge.

 Articles and book chapters

 ‘Painting the Present after Impressionism: Pierre Bonnard and Time’s Continuous Duration’.
 In Time on a Human Scale: Experiencing the Present in Europe, 1860-1930, ed.
 Allegra Fryxell and Julian Wright.
 Proceedings of the British Academy.
 Oxford: Oxford University Press, 2021.